 Affirmations are a way to train your brain to think more positively about yourself and your life.
 They can sometimes be difficult to come up with off the top of your head, so I bought these beautiful affirmation cards from Lovaine Store on Etsy.
 Each morning I pick out a new affirmation and write it in my journal.
 Then I try to pluck one from my head too.
 They're definitely teaching me to be kinder to myself and make me feel mentally strong.

 Mindfulness is a state that means you are truly present in the current moment, and can be reached by practicing meditation.
 After my journal I practice a guided meditation using the Calm app, which is so easy and accessible for first-timers like me.
 Having done hatha yoga for a few years, the breathing and relaxation felt comfortingly familiar.
-I am only just scratching the surface of mindfulness and meditation but 14 days in, my mind already feels calmer and clearer.
+I am only just scratching the surface of mindfulness and meditation but 14 days in, my mind was already feeling calmer and clearer.
 I start each morning in a better mood.
-I am also starting an 8 week mindfulness based cognitive therapy course with Senior Therapist Natalie Englander and I am so excited to learn more.